KVSwap: Disk-aware KV Cache Offloading for Long-Context On-device Inference: Background and Motivation

-Figure \ref{fig:mem_dist} shows the KV cache memory footprint for the FP16 (W16A16) Qwen3-4B model under varying batch sizes and context lengths.
+The KV cache serves as a critical component of program state in on-device applications of LMs and is therefore usually required to be memory-resident.
+Fig.~\ref{fig:mem_dist} shows the KV cache memory footprint for the Qwen3-4B model (W16A16) under varying batch sizes and context lengths.
 The model weights alone occupy 7.5 GiB of RAM.
 At a context length of 16 K and batch size 4, the KV cache reaches 9 GiB, already exceeding the weight size.
 Because KV cache size scales linearly with both batch size and context length, it grows rapidly: at 32 K context and batch size 12, it reaches 54 GiB.

-On embedded and mobile systems with limited memory capacity and strict per-application quotas (to avoid disrupting other applications and OS services), retaining the full KV cache in RAM becomes infeasible.
-This results in a \emph{KV cache memory capacity wall}, where the cache overtakes model weights as the dominant memory consumer, limiting the scalability of long-context on-device inference.
+On embedded and mobile systems with limited memory capacity (e.g., 8~GiB) and strict per-application quotas (to avoid disrupting other applications and OS services), retaining the full KV cache in memory becomes infeasible.
+This results in a \emph{KV cache memory capacity wall}, where the KV cache overtakes model weights as the dominant memory consumer, limiting the scalability of long-context on-device inference.